gregorydlogan/opencast/docs/guides/developer/docs/asset-manager.md

     AssetManager am = …;
     String mp = …; // a media package id
     am.setProperty(Property.mk(PropertyId.mk(
-      mp, "org.opencastproject.approval", "approval"),
+      mp, "org.opencast.approval", "approval"),
       Value.mk(true)));

-It is recommended to use namespace names after the service's package name, in the example: `org.opencastproject.approval`.
+It is recommended to use namespace names after the service's package name, in the example: `org.opencast.approval`.
 This code looks overly verbose.
 Also you need to deal with namespace names and property names directly.
 That's cumbersome and error prone even though you might intoduce constants for them.
 To help remedy this situation a little helper class class `PropertySchema` exists.